bahtiyartan/troia/docs/40DialogBasics.rst

 Dialogs are user interface forms that user can perform a specific task on.
 A dialog is consisted of it's basic dialog information, events/methods and the controls on it.
 "Basic information" is just its size, background color name and it is enough to define an empty dialog.

 The main components of a dialog are controls on it.
-Controls are simple items that is used for user interaction, such as buttons, textfields, comboboxes, graphics, images etc.
+Controls are simple items that is used for user interaction, such as buttons, textfields, comboboxes, graphics,tab panes, images etc.

 .. figure:: images/dialogbasics/dialog1.png
    :width: 700 px